Exiled-Team/DiscordIntegration/README.md

 Bot token is located on the Bot page under username, Do NOT share the token because people can control the bot if they get it.

+## How to invite the bot to your discord
+1. Go to "OAuth2" tab of the bot application on the above link.
+2. Click the boxes labled "bot" and "application.commands".
+3. Give the bot appropriate permissions (this is usually either Admin, or at the very least Send Messages).
+4. Copy & paste the oauth2 URL link provided at the bottom of the page into a browser window.
+5. The new page will ask you which server to invite the bot to, and once  you select the correct server, click Authorize.

 **Note that before generating the link, check that you have applications.commands scope.**

 ## How to run the bot